geirev/LBM/README.md

 Inflow turbulence is mimicked or introduced at a section inside the inflow boundary at i=1 (typically at the slice i=10) by applying a smooth in space and time, pseudo-random force on the fluid.

 The forcing function for the inflow turbulence and the turbines is that of Kupershtokh (2009).

-For the turbine forcing, it is also possible to run with the forcing formulations of Guo et al (2002).
+Previously, for the turbine forcing, it was also possible to run with the forcing formulations of Guo et al (2002).
 However, when using regularization, we project the non-equilibrium distribution onto the third-order Hermite polynomials.
 The significant difference between the Guo scheme's equilibrium distribution computed on the forcing-updated velocities leads to a poor representation using Hermite polynomials, and we partly lose the effect of the forcing.
-Thus, in the Guo scheme with regularization, it is necessary to compute the regularization first on
-R(fneq)=R(f-feq(u)) and then recover f=feq(u)+R(fneq) before computing the updated forcing velocities u+du and the forcing distribution df.
-Next we compute feq(u+du) and fneq(u+du)= f-feq(u+du), which goes into the collision and vreman calls.
+Thus, in the Guo scheme with regularization, it is necessary to compute the regularization first on R(fneq)=R(f-feq(u)) and then recover f=feq(u)+R(fneq) before computing the updated forcing velocities u+du and the forcing distribution df.
+Next we must compute feq(u+du) and fneq(u+du)= f-feq(u+du), which goes into the collision and vreman calls.
 Thus, the cost of Guo is therefore much higher as it requires two calls to fequil and an extra computation of f=feq +R(fneq) and extra computation of fneq= f-feq(u+du).
 It is possible to reduce the computational cost by updating only at the turbine locations, but for now, it is not worth the effort.